sgmoore/libby-calibre-plugin/README.md

 # ![main](images/plugin.svg) OverDrive Libby Plugin for calibre

-OverDrive Libby is a plugin that allows you to directly import your Libby loans into [calibre](https://calibre-ebook.com/).
+OverDrive Libby is a UI plugin that displays your Libby loans and holds and allows you to search for new books, borrow and return them.

 Requires calibre 5.34.0 or newer.